Smart grids by country: China

-Transmission expansion

 To support the aggressive generation expansion plan, there are extensive plans to expand transmission as well.
 Expanding transmission lines will help China to connect new generation to demand centers and integrate the seven separate power grids that currently exist in China.
 Much of China's new transmission will be ultra-high voltage (UHV) lines.
 The UHV lines should transfer power at lower cost with fewer losses.
 On May 21, 2009, China has announced an aggressive framework for Smart Grid deployment.
 Comparing with US and Europe, the Chinese Smart Grid appears to be more transmission-centric.

-Reducing emissions

 To address emission concerns, the 12th Five Year Plan dictates that CO_{2} emissions will be reduced by 17% per unit of GDP.
 To accomplish reaching this goal, China has two initiatives planned for the electricity sector.
 First, increasing energy efficiency until consumption is reduced by 16% per unit of GDP by 2015.
 This will be accomplished with the deployment of various consumer education programs and smart meter apps so consumers can be educated about their electricity use.
 The 12th Five Year Plan also discusses installing smart substations and smart control algorithms to reduce voltage fluctuations and improve power quality which will increase electricity efficiency.
 The second initiative involves reducing the pollution generated from coal plants.
 China has heavily invested in clean coal technology (CCT) to address emissions from coal plants.
 China is deploying CCT in all new plants and closing older plants that are more polluting.

 As part of its current 5-year plan, China is building a Wide Area Monitoring system (WAMS) and by 2012 plans to have PMU sensors at all generators of 300 megawatts and above, and all substations of 500 kilovolts and above.
 All generation and transmission is tightly controlled by the state, so standards and compliance processes are rapid.
 Requirements to use the same PMUs from the same Chinese manufacturer and stabilizers conforming to the same state specified are strictly adhered to.
 All communications are via broadband using a private network, so data flows to control centers without significant time delays.